 I am a poet and a writer.
 I was born and raised in northern California, where I received my BA (Sonoma State University), MA (Sonoma State University), and PhD (UC Davis) in English literature with concentrations in biblical, classical, and medieval and early modern literature.
 I also hold a Certificate in Midwifery from Mercy in Action.
 I have served as a professor at Wheaton College and Colorado Christian University, teaching literature and creative writing, and as a midwife in the U.S., Uganda, and the Philippines.
 After serving internationally, I returned to join the faculty of the University of California, Davis, teaching in the University Writing Program and the Center for Excellence in Teaching and Learning.
 I am now a professor of English literature at the University of La Verne in southern California.

 My books of poetry include Rising: Poems for America (Wipf & Stock, 2015) and Sanctuary (Finishing Line Press, 2008), and several more published with Lulu Press: Made in the Image, Magical Poems, Tidepools, Love-Song, Butterflies, A Pure Heart, Sunflower Songs, The Roots of Apples, and my Birdwatcher Trilogy: Birdwatcher’s Diary Entries, Wild Birdsong, and Jazz Birding.
 With Issuu, I’ve published a second trilogy of poetry ebooks about birding and the spiritual life, Spiritual Aviary for the Year, Vol. I, II & III.
-I am now writing Uncaged.
+I recently published Uncaged.
 Out of my work as a midwife comes my Birth Song Trilogy: Epiphany: Birth Poems, Transfiguration: A Midwife’s Birth Poems, and Annunciation: A Mother’s Birth Poems (in progress).
 My poems appear widely in print, online, and in anthologies such as Contemporary Poetry, New Crops from Old Fields: Eight Medievalist Poets, Verse/Chorus: A Call and Response Anthology, and The Live Poets of Alexandria Anthology as well as in the devotional Closer to God.